About the NACO-Music Project

 The NACO-Music Project has an electronic mail list, NMP-L, which is used for various purposes:

-- to ask questions about establishing an authorized access point or citing information in the authority
+- to ask questions about establishing an authorized access point or citing information in the authority record

 - to make announcements of interest to all NMP participants